newmen93/termux-ndk/README.md

 Android ndk for termux, that only support aarch64 architecture

-The source code from AOSP llvm-toolchain master branch, because llvm is cross-platform, so we can recompile it to Android
+The source code from AOSP llvm-toolchain, which is consistent with the official Ndk version

-At first, we don‘t need to rebuild the whole NDK, since google already built most of it. so we only need to build the llvm toolchain, then replace the llvm inside NDK.
+At first, we don‘t need to rebuild the whole Ndk, since google already built most of it. so we only need to build the llvm toolchain, then replace the llvm inside Ndk.

 For more details information, please refer to [toolchain readme docs](https://github.com/Lzhiyong/termux-ndk/tree/master/docs)